Hainanese community

 13. Alessa Pang, “No Celebration Without Chicken,” Straits Times, 24 January 2009, 28.
 (From NewspaperSG)

-The information in this article is valid as at 2009 and correct as far as we are able to ascertain from our sources.
+The information in this article is valid as of December 2023 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.